This post was originally going to be a general mask review. But it took a different direction when my boyfriend asked, “Do those really work?”

 g.
 Lighten (if you have hyper-pigmentation or sun damage)

 Your mask choice should be coupled with your skin’s needs…which can change on a daily basis.
-There are general ones that work for everyone and then there are ones for targeted issues.
+There are general ones that work for everyone and then there are ones for targeted issues. - What mask form/format do you prefer?
+The experienced mask-er has migrated to sheet masks in recent years, but there’s a format for everyone.

 a.
 Clay – Most often these come in tubes and need to be painted onto your face using fingers or a brush.
 You can use them very specifically (in your T-zone) or all over, depending on your need.
 The most satisfying thing about clay masks is as they dry, you can see the oils and impurities pulling into clay.
 For beginners that need them, these are extremely satisfying.
 Wash them off once they’ve dried and you’re good to go!